PerficientDigital/AEM-DataLayer/README.md

 Digital Marketing tools.
 In order to use the AEM DataLayer on your project, you must create Sling Models to expose data to the DataLayer based on your needs.

+## Implementing Your Data Layer

+To get started, you may want to review the [weretail-reference project](https://github.com/PerficientDigital/AEM-DataLayer/tree/master/weretail-reference) to get a better idea of how to implement the AEM DataLayer for your project.

+The implementation process is pretty simple, you simply create Sling Models for each component you want to use to populate your DataLayer.
+Each Sling Model should implement the interface [ComponentDataElement](https://github.com/PerficientDigital/AEM-DataLayer/blob/master/core/src/main/java/com/perficient/aem/datalayer/api/ComponentDataElement.java) and specify a resource type as shown below:

+	@Model(adaptables = Resource.class, resourceType = {
+		"weretail/components/structure/page" }, adapters = ComponentDataElement.class)
+	public class DefaultPageDataElement implements ComponentDataElement {

+As this is a Sling Model, you can inject any OSGi Service, Resource property or the Resource itself into your Model class.

+The [ComponentDataElement#updateDataLayer](https://github.com/PerficientDigital/AEM-DataLayer/blob/master/core/src/main/java/com/perficient/aem/datalayer/api/ComponentDataElement.java) method will be called by the AEM DataLayer API when your Sling Model is adapted from a Resource in order to update the DataLayer.

 ## How to build